Prairies were one of the ecologically richest landscapes on earth but are now one of the most globally impacted and threatened biomes.

 Across the world, less than two percent have been permanently conserved.
 Numerous species and ecological functions have been dramatically reduced and are imperiled.

-American Prairie Reserve aims to restore a complete and fully functioning prairie ecosystem, the largest of its kind in North America.
+American Prairie aims to restore a complete and fully functioning prairie ecosystem, the largest of its kind in North America.
 This is critical to securing long-term conservation of our grasslands.
 We also aim to restore the natural abundance of species in the region by we relying on sound science.
 Our approach is rigorous, collaborative and action-oriented.

 Rebuilding wildlife populations means providing resilient and rich habitats where animals can move and thrive.